laween-cc/S16-core/readme.md

 S16's kernel is pretty simple to be honest.
 Here is some information about it:

-- The kernel gets loaded at ``0x0800:0x0000`` by the MBR using int 13,2h.
+- The kernel gets copied to ``0x0000:0x7C00`` by the second stage boot.
 - The kernel has a DOS like terminal to use commands and tools.
 - The kernel has a built in text editor, which is also simple.
-- The kernel uses 640x480 (VGA) as its video mode.
+- The kernel uses 320x200 VGA as its video mode.
 Which is set by the MBR using int 10,0h.

 # Contributing